eauwmadison/eauw.org/content/form-placeholders/julia-wise.md

 ---
 email: julia@example.com
 name: Julia Wise
-message: You have more than one goal, and that's fine
+message: You have more than one goal, and that's fine.
 ---